EyasuTeshome/shifttracker/interview-prep/how-to-ask-for-recommendations-and-write-strong-recommendations-yourself.md

 And here are a few examples using the template above:

 *Alejandra is one of the brightest software developers I've ever met.
 I worked alongside her while building a two-player platformer, and in that time she proved her commitment and determination over and over again.
 Alejandra is always challenging herself--she's the type of person who reads documentation for fun, and her attention to detail is evident in all of the projects I've worked with her on.
 She's also genuinely a kind, encouraging person, and kept me from falling into bug blues multiple times.
-I can recommend her with reservation.*
+I can recommend her without reservation.*

 *Moses is a fantastic software engineer, and his detail-oriented approach made him a pleasure to work with.
 We pair-programmed extensively together while enrolled at a software development program, and in that time his work ethic blew me away.
 Moses views writing clean, accessible code as a calling, and he's great at identifying areas where we can improve UI.
 He's also super friendly; by the time our project was done, I felt like we'd known each other for years.
 I can't recommend him enough!*